Medium Deep Dives

 Why the Wax?

-Beeswax has unique properties that make it compelling for artists:
+Beeswax has some unusual properties that make it interesting for artists.

 How Encaustic Works